Network Models: Algebras of network operads

 These examples indicate that vertex attributes and constraints can be systematically added to the canonical algebra to build more interesting algebras, which are related by homomorphisms.
 Ex.\ \ref{ex:vertex_attribute_algebra} illustrates how adding extra attributes to the networks in some algebra $A$ can give networks that are elements of an algebra $A'$ equipped with a homomorphism $\pi \maps A' \to A$ that forgets these extra attributes.
 Ex.\ \ref{ex:edge_count_algebra} illustrates how imposing extra constraints on the networks in some algebra $A$ can give an algebra $A'$ equipped with a homomorphism $\tau \maps A \to A'$ that imposes these constraints: this works only if there is a well-behaved systematic procedure, defined by $\tau$, for imposing the constraints on any element of $A$ to get an element of $A'$.

 The examples given so far scarcely begin to illustrate the rich possibilities of network operads and their algebras.
-In future work we plan to explain this in more detail, and show how networks of agents whose attributes and relationships change deterministically or stochastically with the passage of time can be designed using algebras of network operads.
+Their connection to Petri nets is explored in \cite{Catalysts}, but there is much more to do.

 In particular, it is worth noting that all the specific examples of network models described here involve commutative monoids.
 However, noncommutative monoids are also important.
 Suppose, for example, that we wish to model entities with a limited number of point-to-point communication interfaces---e.g., devices with a finite number $p$ of USB ports.
 More formally, we wish to act on sets of degree-limited networks $A_{\rm deg} (n)\subset \SG(n) \times \N^n$ made up of pairs $(g, p)$ such that the degree of each vertex $i$, ${\rm deg}(i),$ is at most the degree-limiting attribute of $i$: ${\rm deg}(i) \le p(i)$.
 Na\"ively, we might attempt to construct a map $\tau_{\rm deg} \maps A_\N \to A_{\rm deg}$ as in Ex.\ \ref{ex:edge_count_algebra} to obtain an action of the simple network operad $\CN_\SG$.
 However, this is turns out to be impossible.
 For example, if attempt to build a network from devices with a single USB port, and we attempt to connect multiple USB cables to one of these devices, the relevant network operad must include a rule saying which attempts, if any, are successful.
 Since we cannot prioritize links from some vertices over others---which would break the symmetry built into any network model---the order in which these attempts are made must be relevant.
 Since the monoids $\SG(n)$ are commutative, they cannot capture this feature of the situation.